Enalean/tuleap/plugins/tracker/scripts/lib/rich-text-editor/README.md

     },
     onFormatChange: (new_format: TextFieldFormat) => {
-        // React on change of Format selectbox value },
+        // React on change of Format selectbox value
+        // This is also called once at initialization },
     onEditorInit: (ckeditor: CKEDITOR.editor, textarea: HTMLTextAreaElement) => {
         // React on creation of the CKEditor (only in "html" format)